brunokoga/Montevideo/monsters_dir/azata.md

 **Whirlwind Blast (Su)** When in wind form, a bralani can attack with a scouring blast of wind, dealing 3d6 points of damage in a 20-foot line (Reflex DC 17 half).
 The save DC is Constitution-based.

-**Wind Form (Su** A bralani can shift between its humanoid body and a body made of wind and mist as a standard action.
+**Wind Form (Su)** A bralani can shift between its humanoid body and a body made of wind and mist as a standard action.
 In humanoid form, it cannot fly or use its whirlwind blast.
 In wind form, it functions as if under the effects of a _ [wind walk](../spell_dir/windWalk#_wind-walk)_ spell.
 It can make slam attacks and use spell-like abilities in either form.
 A bralani remains in one form until it chooses to assume its other form.
-A change in form cannot be dispelled, nor does the bralani revert to any particular form when killed (both shapes are its true form.
+A change in form cannot be dispelled, nor does the bralani revert to any particular form when killed (both shapes are its true form).
 A _ [true seeing](../spell_dir/trueSeeing#_true-seeing)_ spell reveals both forms simultaneously.

 Bralanis are among the fiercest and wildest of the azatas, living from moment to moment and always on the lookout for chances to test their skill in battle.
 In addition to their elf-like forms, they can take the shape of whirlwinds of dust, snow, or sand.
 In the mortal realm, they are often mistaken for djinn.
 They delight in violent weather, not for the destructive qualities of such events, but for the intensity and energy, and many tales describe bralani as spirits who laugh as they sail amid the strongest storms.